puppetlabs/puppetdb/documentation/api/metrics/v1/mbeans.markdown

   stats about how long it takes to process commands
 * `puppetlabs.puppetdb.mq:name=<name>.retried`: stats about
-  commands that have been submitted for retry (due to transient errors)
+  commands that have been submitted for retry (due to transient errors).

 ### HTTP metrics

 PuppetDB automatically collects metrics about every URL it has served to clients.
-You can see things like the average response time on a per-url basis, or see how many requests against a particular URL resulted in a HTTP 400 response code.
+You can see things like the average response time on a per-URL basis, or see how many requests against a particular URL resulted in a HTTP 400 response code.
 Each of the following metrics is available for each URL.
 The list of automatically generated metrics is available via the `/metrics/v1/mbeans` endpoint.

 Additionally, we also support the following explicit names:

-**Note:** The use of these explicit names is deprecated; please use, e.g., `/pdb/cmd/v1` instead.
+>**Note:** The use of these explicit names is deprecated; please use, for example, `/pdb/cmd/v1` instead.

-* `commands`: Stats relating to the command processing REST endpoint.
-The PuppetDB termini in Puppet talk to this endpoint to submit new catalogs, facts, etc.
+* `commands`: stats relating to the command processing REST endpoint.
+The PuppetDB-termini in Puppet talk to this endpoint to submit new catalogs, facts, etc.
-* `metrics`: Stats relating to the metrics REST endpoint.
+* `metrics`: stats relating to the metrics REST endpoint.
 This is the endpoint you're reading about right now!
-* `facts`: Stats relating to fact querying.
+* `facts`: stats relating to fact querying.
-* `resources`: Stats relating to resource querying.
+* `resources`: stats relating to resource querying.
 This is the endpoint used when collecting exported resources.

 In addition to customizing `<name>`, the following metrics are